 Reinrassic III (Reiny)

 Voiced by Richard McGonagle

-A Hightbreed lord who, following a fight around a portal, accidentally ended up stranded with Ben on a hostile desertic planet.
+A Highbreed lord who, following a fight around a portal, accidentally ended up stranded with Ben on a hostile desertic planet.
 With no other choice, the two had to team up to find their way home and survive.
 Though initially as racist and aggressive as the others of his kind, Reinrassic progressively befriended Ben, reaching a point where he lost his hand protecting him.
 Ben reattached it using Swampfire's regenerative abilities, but this altered Reinrassic's DNA in the process.
 This, plus the realization that he had been infected

 by Ben's human emotions, led Reinrassic to exile himself on the planet, feeling he would no longer be welcome among his people.
 He eventually came to realize this was actually a way to save his species, and returned his home world just in time to convince them not to commit mass suicide after Ben altered their DNA.
-Impressed by his lucidity, his people then named him Hightbreed Supreme, and he stopped the war, then concentrating his efforts in reintegrating his species to the universe.
+Impressed by his lucidity, his people then named him Highbreed Supreme, and he stopped the war, then concentrating his efforts in reintegrating his species to the universe.

-- Badass: was forced to team up with Ben on a planet where climate was weakening him (Hightbreeds survive better in cold climate) with limited supplies of water.
+- Badass: was forced to team up with Ben on a planet where climate was weakening him (Highbreeds survive better in cold climate) with limited supplies of water.
 He still survived.
 Even after Ben left, he still found a way to come back on his homeworld of his own.

 - Enemy Mine: with Ben.
 Unlike the usual example, it sticks.

 - Fantastic Racism: initially, like all Highbreeds.
 He gets better.